-33. The general reading list is built around thematic areas centred on the theme for Course 32, which is, Strengthening National Unity for Security and Development in Nigeria.
+33. The general reading list is built around thematic areas centered on the theme for Course 33, which is, "Strengthening Institutions for National Security and Development in Nigeria".
 Other areas include security general, strategic leadership and international relations as detailed in Annex A. Reading materials can be accessed before resumption for the Course through the College e-library website www.ndc.gov.ng.
 Participants are however advised to have background knowledge of the above-mentioned subject areas.